nansencenter/django-geo-spaas-rest-api/README.md

 These search parameters can be used simultaneously.
 In that case, the result is equivalent to a logical `and` between all the conditions.

+All search parameters containing special characters should be URL-encoded.
+If you use the browsable API, your browser usually takes care of that.

 ### Filtering by date

 To filter by date, add the `date` parameter to your GET request to the `datasets` endpoint.
 The request will return all datasets for which the provided date is comprised in the time range covered by the dataset.

+The value can be:
-The value should be a date in a format readable by the [dateutil](https://dateutil.readthedocs.io/en/stable/) Python package, for example `2017-05-18T00:00:00Z`.
-When provided as a parameter in the URL, it should of course be URL-encoded.
+  - a date in a format readable by the [dateutil](https://dateutil.readthedocs.io/en/stable/) Python package, for example `2017-05-18T00:00:00Z`.
+  - a couple of such dates defining a time range, for example `(2017-05-18T00:00:00Z, 2017-05-19T00:00:00Z)`

 The full URL to filter the datasets with the previous example would be:

 `https://<api_root_url>/datasets?date=2017-05-18T00%3A00%3A00Z`

+If the time zone is not specified, it is assumed to be UTC.

 ### Filtering by location